 So with the basic knowledge and history of veganism, what makes the products vegan, non-vegan?
 People often get confused when people label their products vegan so I’ll definitely explain.

 Well, it’s pretty simple — if your product uses anything from an animal or bees.
-So most all-natural deodorants have beeswax, so automatically, those products aren’t vegan.
+So most all-natural deodorants have beeswax or even honey, so automatically, those products aren’t vegan.

 Why are deodorants necessary?